gtxaspec/ingenic-audiodaemon/README.md

 ## Prerequisites

+T20/31/T40: Audio Input & Playback tested on T20/T31.
 Before running the audio daemon, ensure that the audio kernel modules are loaded.
 The daemon sets up the `IMP_AI` and `IMP_AO` devices, so it's essential for these modules to be initialized first.

 ## Running the Daemon